jigx-com/jigx-docs/docs/Building Apps with Jigx/UI/Jigs _screens_/Passing data using inputs.md

 2. *customer-contact.jigx* - A list of the customer contact person.
 3. *customer-orders.jigx* - A list of orders.

 When you click on a customer in the list (1) shown on the left screen below, a new jig opens combining the details from contact (2) and orders (3) into one screen (composite jig), shown on the right screen below and filters the data to show the selected customer's details.
-The composite jig is called *customer-overview\.jigx. *&#x20;
+The composite jig is called *customer-overview\.jigx*.

 ::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/bH9ftLRMiw6zpPtfFMRsF_inputcompex.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/bH9ftLRMiw6zpPtfFMRsF_inputcompex.png" size="60" width="2551" height="2535" position="center" caption="Send and receiving jigs" alt="Send and receiving jigs"}